aridoza/foundational-java/oop-java/subclasses-lesson/README.md

 ## Opening (5 min)

 In our use of language and observations from the world, we naturally categorize objects of similar types.
-We understand what a cat is.
-We understand that a lion is a member of the cat family, and although we have no confusion between a cat and a lion, we know that lions share qualities with cats.
+For example, we understand what a cat is, and we understand that a lion is a member of the cat family.
+And although we have no confusion between a cat and a lion, we know that lions share qualities with cats.

 ![](resources/cat-lion.png)